code-coupling/c3po/tests/README.md

 Steady-state coupling between one 3D model and four 1D models.

+The possibility to shift 1D models and to reload some of them by new ones is also tested.

 The same calculation is made:

 - in sequential;
-- using a hybrid SPMD (Single Programm Multiple Data) and master - workers paradigm with 5 MPI processes: a master process is chosen among the four calculating the 1D models; it drives the three others and is coupled using SPMD paradigm with the process running the 3D model.
+- using a hybrid SPMD (Single Programm Multiple Data) and master - workers paradigm with 5 MPI processes: a master process is chosen among the four calculating the 1D models; it drives the three others and is coupled using SPMD paradigm with the process running the 3D model;
+- using a double level SPMD paradigm with 5 MPI processes.

+### plaques_coupling ###

+Interface coupling between two 2D thermal diffusion models with radiation cooling.

+The same coupling is performed with the following coupling algorithms: fixed-point method, Anderson acceleration, crossed-secant method, JFNK method, adaptative residual balance and dynamic residual balance.

+### unitests ###

+Not very interesting unit tests.